boldingd/EclipsePhaseContent/Locus.md

 > **rategorytheory**: Yeah, I'm not sure off the top of my head if that would even melt surface lithography.
 >
 > **anarcat**: Well, so far, we haven't seen any more stories about it hitting circle-a.
-> Whether they actually destroyed it, or that coop just took the hint, or they're somewhere working with the thing and just not talking about it, we don't know.
+> Whether they actually destroyed it, or that co-op just took the hint, or they're somewhere working with the thing and just not talking about it, we don't know.

 And just for good measure, lest you think that blind hostility and factional animosity are unique to the inner system, just three days ago a vanguardist group managed to obliterate their own module and sever the spar they where attached to while developing new weapons to fight the Consortium.